fdesnoes/fractals/README.md

 https://sourceforge.net/projects/gnoga/files/)

 Licence
-MIT License
+Apache License Version 2.0

-Copyright (c) 2022 fdesnoes
+Copyright (c) 2023 fdesnoes

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal